-For additional information on student achievement related to job placement rates, graduation rates, acceptance into graduate school, and retention/attrition, please click here.
-This information was collected in a survey distributed to our inerior design graduates from the past three graduating classes.
+For additional information on student achievement related to job placement rates, graduation rates, acceptance into graduate school, and retention/attrition, click the link below.
+This information was collected in a survey distributed to our interior design graduates from the past three graduating classes.

 Current versions of AutoDesk AutoCAD, Adobe Illustrator, Adobe Photoshop, Adobe InDesign, Adobe Acrobat, Microsoft Office.

 If you love drawing and illustrating, the Illustration Minor is for you!
 Classes required to complete this minor are Foundations I, II, III and IV, Illustration I, II and III, Sequential Illustration, and Character Design.
 During the Fall semester of your senior year, you will participate in the Illustration Capstone show, which is simultaneous with Illustration III.

 Click here to view student work from the Illustration Minor: http://www.ucoillustration.com

 Are you interested in learning about the history of the two creative trades, Graphic and Interior Design?
 To complete this minor, you will take History of Graphic Design I, II and III, History of Interior Design I, II and III, History of Illustration, History of Design, History of Typography, and Historic Preservation.